san-sei/documents/content/en/docs/scrty/systemoverview.md

 <hr class="hr-line">

-<p>IDmelon leverages automation CI/CD and GCP tools to ensure that all components are updated in a coordinated and timely manner.
+<p>{{< params "IDmelon" >}} leverages automation CI/CD and GCP tools to ensure that all components are updated in a coordinated and timely manner.
 To ensure that the system remains stable during the upgrade process, we will use backup and rollback strategies to ensure that any unexpected issues can be quickly addressed.
 Additionally, our rolling release strategy ensures that users always receive the latest updates as quickly as possible.
 Finally, we use monitoring tools to ensure that the system is performing as expected and that any potential problems are quickly identified and addressed.</p>